Our objectives

 Temporary Expanded Collateral Repo Facility

-On 10 October 2022 and in line with its financial stability objective to avoid dysfunction in core funding markets, the Bank launched the Temporary Expanded Collateral Repo Facility (TECRF).
+On 10 October 2022 and in line with our financial stability objective to avoid dysfunction in core funding markets, the Bank launched the Temporary Expanded Collateral Repo Facility (TECRF).
 The facility enabled banks to help ease liquidity pressures facing their client LDI funds through liquidity insurance operations.
 The facility closed on 10 November 2022.
 See the full news release: Bank of England announces additional measures to support market functioning.

 Corporate bonds